 Networking in JAVA (Making a simple single user chat application)

 Networking in JAVA is a little complicated as compared to VB.
-JAVA doesn’t have any control or class like VB’s Winsock control.
+JAVA doesn’t have any control like VB’s Winsock control.
 Instead, all the implementation has to be written manually.
 Before you begin, you have to import the packages java.io and java.net in both the server and the client applications.
-JAVA has two techniques that you can use to make a networking application: Datagram based and Socket based techniques.
+JAVA has two techniques to make a networking application: Datagram based and Socket based techniques.
 We are using the socket based technique here.
 In socket based technique, the connection is established between the server application and the client application and then data is exchanged between both of them.
 The connection uses the ‘Socket’ class to make connections.
 As you can judge from the term ‘Socket’, it does exactly the same job as a normal socket does.
 But here, it connects the two applications.
 The whole process of connecting the two applications and exchanging data consists of four steps as follows:

 - Initializing the applications.